federicomarra/swe-diab/README.md

 ## How to run

 1. Install dependencies with `mvn install -f pom.xml` from the root of the project.
-2. Run `mvn clean test` to execute all the available tests.
+2. Run `mvn test` to execute all the available tests.
+3. Run `mvn exec:java@main` to execute the random values example.
+4. Run `mvn exec:java@cli` to execute the interactive cli program.

 ## Authors